-The marine mammals predicted to occur within these respective areas, based on estimated densities (Table 8), are assumed to be incidentally taken.
-While some takes by Level A harassment have been estimated, based on the nature of the activity and in consideration of the proposed mitigation measures (see Proposed Mitigation section below), Level A take is not expected to occur and has not been proposed to be authorized.
+The marine mammals predicted to occur within these respective areas, based on estimated densities (Table 9), are assumed to be incidentally taken.
+Based on the small anticipated Level A harassment isopleths and in consideration of the proposed mitigation measures (see Proposed Mitigation section below), take by Level A harassment is not expected to occur and has not been proposed to be authorized.
 Estimated exposures for the proposed survey are shown in Table 11.

-TABLE 11-CALCULATED AND PROPOSED LEVEL A AND LEVEL B EXPOSURES, AND PERCENTAGE OF STOCK EXPOSED
+TABLE 11-CALCULATED AND PROPOSED LEVEL B EXPOSURES, AND PERCENTAGE OF STOCK EXPOSED